Getting to Know Supplements: Natural Science Urinary Support

 • Lethargy

-As prey species, small mammals will commonly hide these signs for as long as possible so if you observe any of these symptoms you should contact your veterinarian immediately.
-He or she can perform a full exam, which often includes a urinalysis and potentially blood work or radiographs to determine the best course of treatment, which may include adding Oxbow’s Urinary Support to the diet.
+As prey species, small mammals will commonly hide signs of illness for as long as possible.
+If you observe any of these symptoms you should contact your veterinarian immediately.
+A full veterinary exam may include a urinalysis and potentially blood work or radiographs to determine the best course of treatment, which may include adding Oxbow’s Urinary Support to your pet’s diet.

-• Kidneys: filter fluid to rid waste and toxic substances from the body and return vital substances to the bloodstream
+• Kidneys: this organ filters fluid to rid waste and toxic substances from the body and return vital substances to the bloodstream

 • Ureters: ducts that carry urine from the kidneys to the bladder

-• Bladder: store urine allowing for controlled and less frequent urination
+• Bladder: stores urine, allowing for controlled and less frequent urination

 • Urethra: duct that carries urine from the bladder to outside the body